luizfernandomeier/hangpy/README.md

 # Configuration

-Using the class 'ServerConfigurationDto' is possible to configure the details of each server instance.
+Using the class `ServerConfigurationDto` is possible to configure the details of each server instance.

-- slots: Set the maximum number of jobs that can be executed in parallel on each server instance.
+- `slots`: Set the maximum number of jobs that can be executed in parallel on each server instance.
-- cycle_interval_milliseconds: Sets the time the system sleeps between each processing cycle on the server instance.
+- `cycle_interval_milliseconds`: Sets the time the system sleeps between each processing cycle on the server instance.
 This sleep time only occurs when a cycle ends and there are no jobs enqueued.

 # Custom Repositories

 HangPy was built in a way to allow that any repository could be used to store its internal data.

-Although there is builtin support for using Redis, all calls are made through the abstract classes 'AbstractJobRepository' and 'AbstractServerRepository'.
+Although there is builtin support for using Redis, all calls are made through the abstract classes `AbstractJobRepository` and `AbstractServerRepository`.

-For example, if someone wants to use HangPy with its internal data stored in a relational database, it would be enough to implement the methods described on those both interfaces, passing these implementations as arguments to the class 'ServerService'.
+For example, if someone wants to use HangPy with its internal data stored in a relational database, it would be enough to implement the methods described on those both interfaces, passing these implementations as arguments to the class `ServerService`.